Flying in: If you’re coming from a distance, your airport choices are:

 Breakfast on Monday through Friday will be provided by NSA for all graduate student programs.
 Lunches and ‘on your own’ dinner nights are opportunities to choose from the many downtown restaurants, cafes, coffee houses, tearooms, and fast food alternatives.
 The Moscow food co-op also has cafeteria style dining, with many healthy options.

-Cheneniah Institute (CSMI) Kodaly students will have dinner provided by NSA each Monday, Wednesday, and Friday evening; other dinners are ‘on your own’.
+Cheneniah Institute (CSMI) Kodaly students will have several meals provided by NSA each week (TBD).
+Other meals will be “on your own.”

 Moscow and the surrounding countryside offer a wide range of activities.
 Downtown is rich with used book stores, rock shops (both music and geological), art shops, consignment/thrift stores, and plenty of places to refresh yourself with coffee or tea in between bouts of shopping – many of the latter feature live music in the evening.
 If you need fresh air, there is a hike and bike trail easily accessible from downtown (bike rentals from Paradise Creek Bikes on Main Street), the University of Idaho’s arboretum is free to the public, or you can go further afield to hike and climb at Kamiak Butte and Moscow Mountain.
 The University of Idaho rents a wide variety of sporting equipment to the public – their rafts and kayaks beckon you to ride the rivers, and their camping gear will let you truly get away from it all.